Expert Management of Contaminants is A Must

-This is not only dangerously unhealthy, but the odors left behind from animal waste can attract other animal re-infestations in the attic.
+This is not only dangerously unhealthy, but the odors left behind from animal waste can attract other animals and you could have a re-infestation on your hands.
 That’s why the animal removal and exclusion is not complete without removing contaminated insulation, treating the attic with a biocide and replacing the insulation with new, clean insulation.

 The Dangers Of Leaving Animal Waste In Your Home.

 If a colony of bats, flock of birds or a family of squirrels, rats, mice or raccoons take up residence in your building, their droppings will accumulate and create a health risk for anyone who enters the area.
 Once an animal problem has been discovered, exclusion plans should be made, and the extent of contamination should be determined.
 When an accumulation of animal feces (droppings) is discovered in a building, removing the material is NOT the first step.